 1 unit - O'Riley FR308 Cultures and Civilizations of French-Speaking Regions The history, art, music, and literature of French-speaking regions (outside of France), such as Quebec, French Africa, French Latin America, and parts of Asia.
 Taught in French.
+(Not offered 2018-19).
 Prerequisite: 305 or equivalent.

-1 unit - Wade
+1 unit

 FR310 Literature & Film

 Analysis of several novels and screenplays of different periods in comparison with their film versions in order to examine various modes of interpretation of the two media.
 Conducted in English.
 Students wishing to obtain credit for the French major, or the minor, must consult the instructor at the beginning of the course.
 For majors, novels must be read and papers must be written in French.
 No prerequisite.
+(Not offered 2018-19).

-1 unit - O'Riley
+1 unit

 FR316 Topics in French Culture (taught in English):

 (Taught in English).
 Study of an aspect of French culture not represented in the regular curriculum.
 Topics may include various aspects of French culture such as France's history and its political and economic structures, as well as their interaction with art, music, film, language and literature.
 Students wishing to obtain credit towards the French major or minor must consult the instructor at the beginning of the course.
 For such students, all possible readings must be read and all papers must be written in French.
 Note: This course does NOT fulfill the all-college language requirement for graduation

-1 unit - Lee, McEnnerney, O'Riley, Tallent
+1 unit - Murray, O'Riley, Ragan

 FR317 Topics in Francophone Culture (taught in English):

 (Taught in English).
 Study of an aspect of Francophone culture not represented in the regular curriculum.
 Areas of study may include the Caribbean, the Maghreb, Sub-Saharan Africa, or Quebec.
 Topics may include various aspects of these cultures such as their history and their political and economic structures, as well as their interaction with art, music, film, language and literature.
 Students wishing to obtain credit towards the French major or minor must consult the instructor at the beginning of the course.
 For those students, all possible readings must be read and all papers must be written in French.
 Note: This course does NOT fulfill the all-college language requirement for graduation

-1 unit - Diop, O'Riley, Wade
+1 unit - Diop, Garcia, Murphy-Geiss, Tallent

-FR318 Theatre and Performance in French
+FR318 French for Business

-Explores theatre as a literary genre and as a form of communication.
-Students study texts by major French and Francophone playwrights such as Racine, Moliere and Ionesco and (when possible) adapt them for a campus performance in French.
-(Not offered 2017-18).
+A critical examination of professional cultures in the Francophone world, comparative studies of Francophone economies, and practical communicative skills including appropriate vocabulary and business etiquette, the correct forms of a CV and formal correspondence in French, professional presentation skills, and practice articulating the value of a liberal arts education in a professional context.
+1.0 unit

-Prerequisite: French 306 or consent of instructor.
+Prerequisite: French 202 or consent of instructor.

-1 unit
+1 unit - Tallent

 FR319 Topics in French Culture: